ba-dresden/ba-latex-template/docs/quickstart.md

 ```

 ## Get the required images
-The titlepage uses the BA Dresden's logo.
-It can be found [here](https://www.ba-dresden.de/die-akademie/zentrale-einrichtungen/marketing-pr-kommunikation).
-Grab the white png version.
-Put it next to other files and call it `logo.png`.
-Moreover you need an image of your signature.
+You need an image of your signature.
-Put next to the other files and call it `signature.png`.
+Put it into the subfolder 'images' and call it `signature.png`.
 ```note
  If the image of your signature as an other file extension than png, use that one.
 ```